 - Placing the Children First Interdepartmental Group on a statutory footing.

-The new legislation will operate in tandem with the existing Children First: National Guidance for the Protection and Welfare of Children.
+The legislation will operate in tandem with the existing Children First: National Guidance for the Protection and Welfare of Children.

 Who is Children First for?